TinkerUMD/TinkerUMD/demos/ir_receiver_array_demo/README.md

 ### Purpose
 This demonstrates a circuit that could be used to detect the beacon for navigation in the course.
-It also demonstrates the concept of digital reading multiple sensors.
+It also demonstrates the concept of chaining multiple sensors.

 ### Hardware
 <table>